Rick Rubin: American Recordings

 Rubin produced Black Sabbath's 2013 album 13 and Billy Corgan's comeback solo album Ogilala.

+Universal Records

+In 2003 Rubin produced The Mars Volta debut album De-Loused in the Comatorium.

 Columbia

 In May 2007, Rubin was named co-head of Columbia Records.
-Rubin co-produced Linkin Park's 2007 album Minutes to Midnight with Mike Shinoda.
-Rubin and Shinoda have since co-produced the band's 2010 album, A Thousand Suns, and their 2012 release, Living Things.
+He co-produced Linkin Park's 2007 album Minutes to Midnight with Mike Shinoda.
+Rubin and Shinoda have since co-produced the band's 2010 album A Thousand Suns and its 2012 release Living Things.